Bills' Hamlin in critical condition after collapse on field - WHIZ News

 A tweet from the Pitt football account was simple and clear: “Damar Hamlin is the best of us.
 We love you, 3,” the tweet said, referring to Hamlin by his college jersey number.
 “Praying for you.”

-AP freelancer Jeff Wallner, AP Pro Football Writer Rob Maaddi and AP Sports Writer John Wawrow contributed to this report.
+AP freelancer Jeff Wallner, AP Pro Football Writer Rob Maaddi, AP Sports Writer John Wawrow and AP Sports Writer Ben Nuckols contributed to this report.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL